ruicliu/botframework-telephony/README.md

 File a bug or suggestion in [GitHub Issues](https://github.com/microsoft/botframework-telephony/issues).

+## Limitations
+Currently, Telephony channel has some regional and capabilities limitations.

+* Azure Communications Service is currently limited to offering PSTN numbers only for US billed customers to acquire US phone numbers.
+* Azure Communications Service currently does not support free, trial or Visual Studio benefits subscriptions.
+* Telephony Speech is only available in WestUS2 and EastUS, and so, please create your Cognitive Services key in one of those regions.
+* `en-US` is set as the default locale on the Telephony channel, this can be changed from within the bot or you can reach out to us at [telephony-preview@microsoft.com](mailto:telephony-preview@microsoft.com) to change the default locale for your bot.

+We working to remove these limitations as soon as possible.
+For feature roadmap, please refer to [**Roadmap.**](roadmap.md)
 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a